Businesses showing discontent with Trump's trade policies

 For all their disenchantment with Trump, the Chamber of Commerce may yet find it hard to break its ties to the party.
 Though the chamber says it's weighing a more bipartisan approach, it recently featured a sign on its front steps: It likened Trump to Republican icons Ronald Reagan and Dwight Eisenhower.

 Peoples reported from New York.
-AP Business Writer Joyce M. Rosenberg in New York also contributed to this report.
+AP Economics Writer Josh Boak in Washington and AP Business Writer Joyce M. Rosenberg in New York also contributed to this report.